-The membership of the National Collaborative is growing and now includes 13 Primary Health Organisations and five DHBs and supporting organisations include GPNZ; RNZCGP and the DHB National CEO group.
+The membership of the National Collaborative is growing and now includes 16 Primary Health Organisations and six DHBs and supporting organisations include GPNZ; RNZCGP and the DHB National CEO group.

-Implementing a Health Care Home model in the Nelson Marlborough region is a top priority for ToSHA and is being implemented district wide through Marlborough Primary Health and Nelson Bays Primary Health in partnership with Nelson Marlborough Health.
+Implementing a Health Care Home (HCH) model in the Nelson Marlborough region is a top priority for the Top of the South Health Alliance and is being implemented district wide through Marlborough Primary Health and Nelson Bays Primary Health in partnership with Nelson Marlborough Health.

 Health Care Home Model of Care Requirements

-The Health Care Home model of requirements offers a national framework to help PHOs, practices and providers adopt and develop the Health Care Home model.
+The Health Care Home model of care requirements offers a national framework to help PHOs, practices and providers adopt and develop the Health Care Home model.
 These requirements formalise the journey through a maturity matrix and benchmarking measures.
-Click on the model here…

 Health Care Home National Collaborative